 Use cases

-The LAA is already used for multiple purpose, this page will try to list the current use cases that we identified.
+The LAA is already used for multiple purpose, this page will try to list the current use cases that we currently support.

-The LAA can run a gitlab-runner process that will have full access to the attached DUT.
+The LAA can run a gitlab runner that will have full access to the attached DUT.
 The gitlab pipeline job is then able to directly test any part of the software stack on your DUT.

-This has been used successfully to test IOT devices directly from a gitlab pipeline.
+This has been used successfully to test IOT devices directly from a gitlab pipeline: check the FOSDEM 26 presentation.

 Gitlab use case